melsman/mlkit/doc/arm64-uf-dlx-investigation.md

 # UF slowdown and DLX memory investigation

+Implemented and validated in [UF and DLX production fixes](arm64-uf-dlx-fixes.md).

 Measured September 23, 2026, compiler source `6d61e63`, Apple M2 Max,
 macOS 26.5.1.
 Both backends use `-gc`; X64 runs through Rosetta 2.
 The freshly rebuilt Basis libraries and runtimes from the